DouglasMacKrell/plex-o-matic/README.md

 An intelligent media file organization tool for Plex that helps automate the process of renaming and structuring media files for optimal Plex compatibility.

+## New to Plex-o-matic?

+Check out our comprehensive [Getting Started Guide](docs/getting_started.md) for step-by-step instructions on installation, configuration, and your first media organization workflow.

 ## Features

 - **Media File Management**: